view shopping cart

 The electronic test resulted in a 12 Karat reading, with the acid test slightly

 higher.
-In my experience a 12K result usually indicates gold filled, rolled gold,
+In our experience a 12K result usually indicates gold filled, rolled gold,

 or possibly a gold top.
-I have priced the jewelry as GF / rolled gold, so if it
+We have priced the jewelry as GF / rolled gold, so if it

 has a higher gold content you are getting an even better deal!Today this monogram